PierreZ/gts-parser-rs/README.md

 # gts-parser-rs
-A GTS input format written with nom
+A GTS input format parser written with nom.